 CASB provides the resources necessary for data security in the cloud.
 A CASB has the web gateways, firewalls, policy and governance, and access controls a business needs to protect data.
 A corporation without security resources can leverage CASB offerings to integrate security with existing infrastructure.
 CASB providers excel in their simplicity of cybersecurity enforcement.
 However, they are beneficial in several scenarios that likely affect your organization.

-• Encryption: A CASB uses encryption for data-at-rest and data-in-transit to stay compliant and secure data.
+• Encryption: CASBs use encryption for data-at-rest and data-in-transit to stay compliant and secure data, ensuring that sensitive information remains protected even if intercepted.

 CASB vs. SASE